wheresronald0/PiQ_Share/README.md

 ## This project is / should be used for

-This web application is a full-stack MEN web application created to practice Node.js, Express, EJS, Mongoose and MongoDb, and Passport user authentication
+This web application is a full-stack MEN web application created to practice Node.js, Express, EJS, Mongoose and MongoDB, and Passport user authentication

 ## User Stories